Dolnys/Today-I-Learned/README.md

 Node.js
 Supabase

-The "Learned Today" project is an impressive demonstration of leveraging modern web technologies to build a dynamic and engaging platform for sharing knowledge.
-You can visit the project's website here to experience its intuitive interface, discover insightful entries, and engage in enlightening discussions.
+The "Learned Today" project is an demonstration of leveraging modern web technologies to build a dynamic and engaging platform for sharing knowledge.
+You can visit the project's website [here](https://learned-today.netlify.app/) to experience its intuitive interface, discover insightful entries, and engage in enlightening discussions.